jefago/eleventy-link-previews/README.md

 # Rich link previews in Eleventy and Nunjucks
 This example Eleventy configuration uses asynchronous Nunjucks filters and `html-metadata` to generate rich previews for web links.
-See [https://www.jefago.com//technology/rich-link-previews-in-eleventy-and-nunjucks/] for more details and a walk-through of the code.
+See https://www.jefago.com//technology/rich-link-previews-in-eleventy-and-nunjucks/ for more details and a walk-through of the code.x